Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-If a draft can be felt through gaps that are too large or holes, it requirements to be closed.
+If a draught could be felt through gaps that are too large or holes, it requirements to be closed.

-What are unreasonable gaps and holes?
+What are unjustifiable gaps or holes?

-See the full details regarding the Healthy Homes draught stopping requirements.
+Get the complete information to the Healthy Homes draught stopping requirements.

 draught stopping building inspections